arirays/api-quotes-app/app/back/README.md

 Content of the “back.py” file can be found in this repository.

 Explanation of what back.py does:
-“back.py” is a python based code for an application that will serve as an API service with 2 routes/paths and will listen on port 3000: /api/v1/get-quote" and "/api/v1/set-quote"."/api/v1/get-quote" will return a random quote from a database when using a GET request "/api/v1/set-quote" will add a quote to a database when using a  POST request.
+“back.py” is a python based code for an application that will serve as an API service.
+With 2 routes/paths and will listen on port 3000: /api/v1/get-quote" and "/api/v1/set-quote"."/api/v1/get-quote" will return a random quote from a database when using a GET request "/api/v1/set-quote" will add a quote to a database when using a  POST request.
 The database definition is defined under the “app.config” directive in the back.py file (line 11) (it has been already set so no need to change it).

 You need to write a Dockerfile for back service yourself:
 Base image should be python:3.6.